 The EEO-1 Report is a demographic profile of an employer’s workforce, based on data from the end of any pay period during the 4th quarter (October 1 – December 31).
-The report must be filed by March 31st of the following year.
+The EEO-1 Filing Portal is scheduled to open for submissions in mid-July.

 Companies (non-contractors) with 100 employees, or Federal contractors and subcontractors with 50 or more employees, are required to file the report annually.

 Who must file the VETS-4212 report and when ?